 Solicitor-client privilege may protect communication only with lawyers who are lawfully entitled to practice law in the jurisdiction for which they provided the advice: Canada v Newport Pacific Financial Group (2010, ABQB).
 This would mean that in regard to providing advice on Alberta law, only communications with an Alberta lawyer would be protected by solicitor-client privilege.
-This area is controversial, and other cases have protected communication with a foreign lawyer in Canada regarding Canadian law even though the lawyer is not entitled to practice law in Canada.
+This area is controversial, and other cases have protected communication with a foreign lawyer in Canada regarding Canadian law even though the lawyer is not entitled to practise law in Canada.

 To protect against this controversy, in important or sensitive matters, it is best to seek such advice only from lawyers qualified to practice in Alberta, or, at a minimum, for the foreign lawyer to be an intermediary between the client and an Alberta lawyer so that the role of the foreign lawyer is to provide information or instructions to the Alberta lawyer.
-Further, in the reverse situation in which Alberta lawyers are asked to provide advice in areas governed by foreign law, it would be prudent for the Alberta lawyer to consult with lawyers qualified to practice in that foreign law, so that the Alberta advice is preparatory to obtaining that foreign advice.
+Further, in the reverse situation in which Alberta lawyers are asked to provide advice in areas governed by foreign law, it would be prudent for the Alberta lawyer to consult with lawyers qualified to practise in that foreign law, so that the Alberta advice is preparatory to obtaining that foreign advice.

 Advice by a foreign lawyer on foreign law that is provided in Alberta should also be protected.
 More controversial is whether such foreign legal advice is protected if given outside of Alberta (and particularly if given outside of Canada).
-Traditionally, legal privilege has been characterized as a procedural matter for conflicts of laws analysis, leading to the risk that its existence will be governed by the law of the place in which the advice is given.
-If the advice is not privileged in the foreign jurisdiction, there is a risk that it would not be protected in Alberta proceedings.
-However, the Supreme Court of Canada in R v National Post (2010) stated that solicitor-client privilege is a matter of substantive law, which would, under traditional conflict of laws rules, mean that its existence would be governed by Alberta law, not foreign law, in Alberta proceedings.
-That would result in foreign legal advice provided outside of Alberta or Canada being recognized in Alberta proceedings as privileged.
+Traditionally, legal privilege has been characterized as a procedural matter for conflicts of laws analysis. meaning that its existence will be governed by the law of the place in which the litigation occurs.
+Thus, even if the advice is not privileged in the foreign jurisdiction, it would still be protected in Alberta proceedings.
+However, the Supreme Court of Canada in R v National Post (2010) stated that solicitor-client privilege is a matter of substantive law, which would, under traditional conflict of laws rules, mean that its existence would be governed by foreign law, not Alberta law, in Alberta proceedings.
+Such a characterization would result in the risk of foreign legal advice provided outside of Alberta or Canada not being recognized in Alberta proceedings as privileged, depending on the particular laws of the foreign jurisdiction and the facts of the particular case.
 These areas remain uncertain under Alberta law.